jkwmoore/singularity-gha-docker/README.md

  - If you add `--cli` then this is telling the build script that you have defined the [needed environment variables](https://circleci.com/docs/2.0/env-vars/) for your [client of choice](https://singularityhub.github.io/sregistry-cli/clients) and you want successful builds to be pushed to your storage endpoint.
 See [here](https://singularityhub.github.io/sregistry-cli/clients) for a list of current client endpoints, or roll your own!

 See the [.gitlab-ci.yml](.gitlab-ci.yml) for examples of this build.sh command (commented out).
 If there is some cloud service that you'd like that is not provided, please [open an issue](https://www.github.com/singularityhub/sregistry-cli/issues).
+Remember, for different Singularity Registry Client Endpoints, you may need to configure environment variables to help authenticate you.
+Instructions can be found [here](https://code.stanford.edu/help/ci/variables/README#variables).